Mozartians, from Haskill to Horszowski

 Thursday, November 21, 2013

-On this all-Mozart edition of Reflections from the Keyboard, David Dubal shares some of Amadeus' compositions played by the great piano Mozartians.
+On this all-Mozart edition of Reflections from the Keyboard, host David Dubal shares some of Amadeus' compositions played by the great piano Mozartians.

 Clara Haskill kicks off the program with her sensitive interpretation of the first movement from the Piano Concerto No. 27.
 Haskil's ability to evoke Mozart's original sentiment in this work was due to her extraordinary technical ability and compassion for understanding the music.